burger icon

 Visa/MasterCard 0% (casino) / up to 3% (bank) Instant (deposit) Banks charge conversions on AUD-USD

-Neosurf 0% Instant (deposit) No withdrawal option
+Neosurf 0% Instant (deposit) No withdrawal option; small deposits may miss bonus

 ecoPayz 0% Instant (deposit), 2-3 days (withdrawal) Set your wallet to USD for best rates

-Bitcoin, Litecoin, Bitcoin Cash 0% (casino); network fee ($0.20-$1.50 typical) 10-60 min (deposit), 1-2 days (withdrawal) Network congestion affects crypto speed
+Bitcoin, Litecoin, BCH 0% (casino); network fee ($0.20-$1.50 typical) 10-60 min (deposit), 2-5 days (withdrawal) Weekends delay withdrawals; Bitcoin min now lower ($25)

 Always ring your bank or card company if you’re unsure about conversion fees-one time, my “fee-free” bank still coughed up a surprise margin.